 What should I bring?

-Habitat Lincoln provided all necessary tools and materials for your workday.
-If you choose to bring your own gear (such as work gloves, a hammer, tape measure, tool belt or nail apron, etc.) please label any tools you bring with your name.
+HFHLC provides all necessary tools and materials for your workday.
+If you choose to bring your own gear (such as work gloves, a hammer, tape measure, tool belt or nail apron, etc.), please label those tools with your name.

 When is lunch?

-We work until 12 p.m. during the week and 1 p.m. on Saturdays.
+We work until 1pm during the week and on Saturdays.
 Most of our volunteers get lunch after their work day during the week.
-If you require a lunch during your work day please bring your own (or plan for your group to provide it) and a cooler, if needed.
-We will break for lunch around 11:30 a.m. on Saturdays and will need everyone to be ready to start working again at noon.
-If you plan on having someone deliver lunch to you on site, please ask for delivery by 11:15 a.m.
-Our volunteer coordinator will be happy to provide a lunch for your group but please let her know ahead of time so that she has that ready for you.
+If you require a lunch during the workday please plan to bring your lunch (or plan for your group to provide it).
+We break for lunch around 12:30pm.
+If you plan to have lunch delivered, please schedule delivery for 12:15pm.
+Our volunteer coordinator will be happy to coordinate lunch for your group if the request is made well in advance of the build day.

 What is the bathroom situation?